ddediu/let-the-agents-do-the-talking/README.md

 # Let the agents do the tlking (data and code)

-Data and code accompanying Rick Janssen's PhD thesis *Let the agents do the talking*.
+Data and code accompanying **Rick Janssen's** PhD thesis *Let the agents do the talking*.
 More details are available in the thesis itself (not yet published).

+Most of the code and data are (c) Rick Janseen, with contributions from Scott R. Moisik and Dan Dediu.

 This repository is structured by chapters: